PhrozenIO/SharpFtpC2/README.md

 It's worth noting that this project can be effortlessly ported by utilizing version control systems such as git, svn, or similar protocols.

-⚠️ Please note that SharpFtpC2 is very much in the early stages of development.
-It lacks critical security features like data encryption to protect transmitted data integrity and confidentiality.
-Therefore, it's not at all meant for production use or any environment where security is a concern.
-It's more of a curiosity, a stepping stone, or a learning tool for those intrigued by network communication.

 If you have an interest in the nitty-gritty of network communication, or just want to fiddle with C# and .NET Core, SharpFtpC2 might be an intriguing starting point.
 Don't expect a polished gem, but maybe, just maybe, you might learn something interesting from tinkering with it.

 ---